 Population within the District is expected to increase by approximately 0.3% annually.
-While there will be a continued need for adequate park and recreational services in the District, no changes in public facilities or services provided by the District will result from this SOI update at this time.
+While there will be a continued need for adequate park and recreational services in the District, the recommendation to retain the existing SOI will not result in any changes in public facilities or services provided by the District at this time.